-Principles for fostering relationships and enhancing trust in an era of economic challenge and pandemic uncertainty
+Principles for fostering relationships and enhancing trust in banks during an era of economic challenge and pandemic uncertainty

 The good news is that while trust overall may have diminished in the past year, business has become the primary trusted institution for consumers in the pandemic era.
 According to Edelman’s Trust Barometer 2021: “While the world seems to be clouded by mistrust and misinformation, there is a glimmer of hope in business.
 This year’s study shows that business is not only the most trusted institution among the four studied, but it is also the only trusted institution with a 61 percent trust level globally, and the only institution seen as both ethical and competent.”
 With consumer confidence in two critical areas – ethics and competence – how can banking build trust even more?

 Here is our roundup of five principles to enhance trust among consumers:

 1. Ramp Up Personalization